7h3rAm/7h3rAm.github.io/_posts/regex-to-dotgraph.md

 interesting project and a really cheap way of visualizing regular expressions.
 For POSIX compliant solutions, refer these projects: [RegExVis](http://regexvisualizer.apphb.com/), [Debuggex](https://www.debuggex.com/) and [Regexper](http://www.regexper.com/)

-You can get the source files thorugh the project repository on [GitHub](https://github.com/7h3rAm/re2dotgraph).
+You can get the source files through the project repository on [GitHub](https://github.com/7h3rAm/re2dotgraph).